Magnesium Sulfate for Preterm Labor

 Magnesium sulfate is most commonly used for the treatment

 preeclampsia during pregnancy.
-Use of magnesium for
+But magnesium

 sulfate is sometimes used as a

-tocolytic medicine to slow uterine contractions during
+tocolytic medicine to slow uterine contractions or to help protect the baby's brain during

 Magnesium sulfate is usually given through a vein (intravenously) until contractions have slowed and the